jorepstein1/traduz/README.md

 The script provides an interactive menu with these options:

-1. **Create new translation card**: Enter English text to translate to Spanish
+1. **Create new translation card**: Choose translation direction and enter text to translate
+   - English to Spanish
+   - Spanish to English
 2. **View all cards**: Display all saved translation cards
 3. **Exit**: Quit the application